Room 1

 Events & Festivals:

-July/August: Crop Over Festival – This lively annual carnival celebrates the end of the sugar harvest and is a tradition which dates back to the 18th Century.
-Excitement builds during the three months leading up to this high-energy street party which features a series of parades, colourful costumes, live music, craft markets and food stalls.
+July/August: Crop Over Festival – Dating back to the 18th century, this lively carnival celebrates the end of the sugar harvest with parades, colorful costumes, live music, craft markets, and food stalls.

 November: